I think we can all agree algae is a serious pain.

-- Start off with cheap plants and stock your aquarium full, the more plants the more excess nutrients are being consumed by the plants.
-Once established you can remove the cheap plants and use some great looking plants like….
+- Start with cheap plants and stock your aquarium full; the more plants, the more excess nutrients are being consumed by the plants.
+Once established, you can remove the cheap plants and use some great looking plants like.

-- If your plant growth is thick try thinning it out a bit.
-Algae grow better in thick plants
+- If your plant growth is thick, try thinning it out a bit.
+Algae grow better in dense plants

-- Provide easy nutrients for your live plants to consume.
+- Provide accessible nutrients for your live plants to consume.
 Try using Fluval supplements or other brands.